-Next up: Come back next Thursday when we reconnect with Ahsoka on her post-Jedi path in “Gone with a Trace.”
+Next up: Come back in two weeks when we reconnect with Ahsoka on her post-Jedi path in “Gone with a Trace.”

 Associate Editor Kristin Baver is a writer, host of This Week!
 In Star Wars, and all-around sci-fi nerd who always has just one more question in an inexhaustible list of curiosities.
 Sometimes she blurts out “It’s a trap!” even when it’s not.
 Want to talk more about The Clone Wars?
 Hop on Twitter and tell @KristinBaver what you thought about today’s episode.

 Site tags: #StarWarsBlog, #CloneWarsRewatch